TylerZyngier/coding-standards/C#.md

 ItemId itemId;
 Rigidbody2D rb;
 Animator anim;

-// There are of course other exceptions that I can't think of right now
 ```

+: *There are of course other exceptions that I can't think of right now*

 #### Do not use Underscores in identifiers.
 **Exceptions:* you can prefix private variables with an underscore.*